barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-10. Create bashrc with aliases, and a set of scripts for students so they can:
+10. Create bashrc with aliases so users can:
-- Start, stop, and SSH to RL nodes as if they were on machines instead of containers
+- Start, stop, and SSH to nodes as if they were on VMs
-- Run a Redis server in a container for lab 2 that can be discarded when done
+- Run Redis in a separate container for lab 2
-- Run DNS Utils in a container to diagnose DNS on the Docker network.
+- Run DNS Utils.

 ```bash
 cat << EOF > vnc_docker/bashrc